If Central is all glitz and glamour, Sheung Wan, just a stone’s throw to the west, is its older, more mature neighbour.

 What to see and do in Sheung Wan

-Sheung Wan is known for its Dried Seafood District, primarily along Des Voeux Road West, as well as Wing Lok Street, where Bird’s Nest shops are concentrated.
-Walking around this area is fascinating, as you can see (and smell) fish, scallops, seahorses, starfish, sea moss, ginseng, and much more for sale, or drying in the sun on the side of the road.
+From the Western Market, follow your nose (and the signs) to the Dried Seafood District.
+Most of the shops are found along Des Voeux Road West, as well as Wing Lok Street, where Bird’s Nest and Ginseng shops are concentrated.
+Walking around this area is fascinating, with baskets and baskets full of dried fish, scallops, seahorses, starfish, sea moss, ginseng, and more, drying in the sun on the side of the road.

 A bit uphill is Hollywood Road, with lots of art galleries and antique shops, which may or may not be authentic, but you can find lots of kitschy curios such as Chairman Mao wristwatches and hand-painted opium containers on Upper Lascar Row, also known as Cat Street.

-Man Mo Temple is small but historic, and once you step inside you’ll be awed by the huge coils of incense hanging from the ceiling.
+Man Mo Temple is small, but very historic and culturally important.
+It might not look like much from the outside, but once you step inside you’ll be awed by the hundreds of huge coils of incense hanging from the ceiling.
 Built in 1847, this temple pays tribute to God of Literature (Man) and the God of War (Mo).

 Sheung Wan is also the site of the Macau Ferry Terminal, where you board the super fast TurboJET for a quick trip over to this once Portuguese colony.
 The terminal has a lot of restaurants, and a handful of overpriced shops.